coverity/security/html5-tokenizer-extraction/README.md

 The script extracts a state machine from the spec, and can output it in JSON or in a DOT format.

 ## Using the script

+Example on how to use this script with [dot](http://www.graphviz.org) to generate an SVG representation of the tokenizer.
 ```
 $ python html5-generator.py --dot html-tokenizer.dot
 $ dot -Tsvg -O html-tokenizer.dot